Ready means three different things.

 You can give three departments the same data and still get three different decisions.
 Data does not decide.
 People do.
-Without a shared structure, good people interpret pressure differently.
+Without a shared operating structure, good people interpret pressure differently.

 He said he felt fine.
 You played him.
 Three weeks later you are explaining it to the board.